highflyer910/javascript30/README.md

 ## Day3 - Playing with CSS variables and JS

 **What did I learn?** - About CSS variables and using -- for its syntax.
+You can check the project <a href="https://codepen.io/HighFlyer/full/MEQZQp/">here</a>